 A nearly-full winter moon settles behind the western horizon at Lone Peak in Big Sky, Montana while clouds take on the color of a new day.
 I spent several days in both December and January this past winter trying to get the "perfect" shot of this iconic ski mountain at sunrise.
 It was interesting to see how similar certain parts of the mountain felt and also how very different depending on the amount of cloud cover, level of light, and air temperature.
 I'm always amazed how quickly any sunrise or sunset changes, more often than not wishing I'd taken my photo a few seconds earlier or later.

 I shot this image as a 4-panel panorama, using Nikon's superb 300mm telephoto for tack-sharp focus.
 By climbing up into the Porcupine Creek drainage on the east side of the Gallatin River, I had a good view across the valley and was able to show more of Lone Peak than if I'd been much closer.

-This is a limited-edition print, available in three sizes.
+This is a limited-edition print, available in two sizes.
 I'm offering it on ready-to-hang aluminum using the world's finest dye sublimation and also as a standard photographic print that can be framed.
-The run is limited to 25 images, and mock-ups show the middle size, 25x50.
+The run is limited to 25 images, and mock-ups show 25x50 size.